JoschaGreuel/KRN03/README.md

     * Other features as the possibility to change color design are definitely not required
   * The project is aiming for being a fully standalone worthful solution e.g. to explain business processes in school or university environment
   * after an agreed period (e.g. 3 month) a stable application is judged and will the experiences made will open the horizon for future development of KERN Process 2.0
+* The Application comes with 3 predefined processes as showcase:
+  * purchase of one raw material
+  * 1-step production
+  * selling product

 ### additional information / future outlook
   * In a future version we need the possibility to be export and import all data according to the BPMN 2.0 model